Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets

-\begin{lemma} Let $\nu,\theta\in(0,1)$ and $s,N\in\mathbb N_0$.
+\begin{lemma} Let $\nu\in(0,1)$ and $s,N\in\mathbb N_0$.
 If $\nu=N^{-r-d}$ and $f\in Lip^{(r,c_0)}_{\mathbb I^d}$ with $0<r\leq s+1$, then there holds

-where $C_1' $ is a constant depending only on $d$ and $r$. \end{lemma} To prove Theorem \ref{Theorem:interpolation-app-linear}, we need the following lemma proved in \citep{Narcowich2004}.
-It should be mentioned that with more hidden layers, similar results as Theorem \ref{Theorem:interpolation-app-linear} can be derived by using the deepening scheme proposed in Theorem \ref{Theorem:deepening}.
+where $C_1' $ is a constant depending only on $d$ and $r$. \end{lemma} To prove Theorem \ref{Theorem:interpolation-app-linear}, we need the following lemma proved in \cite{Narcowich2004}.
+It should be mentioned that for DFCN with larger depth and width, the above assertions obviously hold.
 We use the following functional analysis tool that presents a close relation interpolation and approximation to minimize the depth.

 \begin{lemma} Let $\mathcal U$ be a (possibly complex) Banach space, $\mathcal V$ a subspace of $\mathcal U$, and $W^*$ a finite-dimensional subspace of $\mathcal U^*$, the dual of $\mathcal U$.
 If for every $w^*\in W^*$ and some $\gamma>1$, $\gamma$ independent of $w^*$,